 The list of forbidden books on media ecology

-As was the case with McLuhan, academia struggles to appreciate media ecology.
-Traditional communication departments divide the field between the administrative approach and cultural criticism.
-The administrative approach (rooted in the Chicago and Columbia schools) focuses on human skills and… Read More ›
+As was the case with McLuhan, academia still struggles to appreciate media ecology.
+Communication departments tend to divide the field between an administrative approach and cultural criticism.
+The administrative approach, most clearly associated with the Columbia School and later empirical/effects-oriented… Read More ›

 William Kuhns: Mir-roring McLuhan in the digital era